SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - How can we measure the engagement impact of different post formats?

 ## Current Priorities
+1. Test the daily scheduler with various time configurations
+2. Deploy the scheduler to production using PM2
+3. Monitor initial posts for engagement patterns
-1. Test the motivation-accent template with various content types
+4. Test the motivation-accent template with various content types
-2. Test the self-love-gradient template with various content types
+5. Test the self-love-gradient template with various content types
-3. Create additional template variations with different styles
+6. Create additional template variations with different styles
-4. Test the single image Instagram posting functionality
+7. Test the single image Instagram posting functionality
-5. Test the Cloudinary integration in the content generation workflow
+8. Test the Cloudinary integration in the content generation workflow
-6. Test the updated template heading in different contexts
+9. Test the updated template heading in different contexts
-7. Test the mock mode with various topics
+10. Test the mock mode with various topics
-8. Test the new generateAndPostContent.ts script with various topics
+11. Test the new generateAndPostContent.ts script with various topics
-9. Create examples using the new generateEmotionalContent method
+12. Create examples using the new generateEmotionalContent method
-10. Create variations of templates for different emotional themes
+13. Create variations of templates for different emotional themes
-11. Test template-based image generation with sample content
+14. Test template-based image generation with sample content
-12. Optimize template visual design
+15. Optimize template visual design
-13. Document template usage process
+16. Document template usage process